-On April 17, 2013, we entered into an at-the-market equity distribution agreement with Macquarie Capital (USA) Inc. ("MCUSA") pursuant to which the Company may from time to time sell through MCUSA, acting as our sales agent, shares of our common stock up to an aggregate offering price of \$6 million.
-Unless mutually agreed otherwise, no sale of an amount of shares of our common stock may be greater than the lower of \$50,000 and 10% of the lower of the 5-day or 3-month average daily traded value of our common stock as reported by

-Bloomberg as of the date of the applicable issuance notice, and the price per share may not be less than the greater of \$1.19 or the last available closing price of a share of common stock on The Nasdaq Global Market.
+On April 17, 2013, we entered into an at-the-market equity distribution agreement with Macquarie Capital (USA) Inc., or MCUSA, pursuant to which the Company may from time to time sell through MCUSA, acting as our sales agent, shares of our common stock up to an aggregate offering price of \$6 million.
+Unless mutually agreed otherwise, no sale of an amount of shares of our common stock may be greater than the lower of \$50,000 and 10% of the lower of the 5-day or 3-month average daily traded value of our common stock as reported by Bloomberg as of the date of the applicable issuance notice, and the price per share may not be less than the greater of \$1.19 or the last available closing price of a share of common stock on The Nasdaq Global Market.
 MCUSA will use its commercially reasonable efforts consistent with its customary trading and sales practices and applicable laws, rules and regulations to sell shares of our common stock and may sell such shares by any method permitted by law deemed to be "at the market".
 We will pay MCUSA an aggregate commission rate of 8.0% of the gross proceeds of any common stock sold through MCUSA under the agreement.
-MCUSA is under no obligation to purchase shares pursuant to this agreement and there are no assurances that MCUSA will be successful in selling shares.
-Our net proceeds will depend on the number of shares of our common stock sold to MCUSA and the per share purchase price of each transaction.
+Our proceeds will depend on the number of shares of our common stock sold to MCUSA and the per share purchase price of each transaction.
 The agreement with MCUSA provides both MCUSA and the Company the right to terminate the agreement in its sole discretion upon giving five business days written notice.
-Between April 17, 2013 and the date of this report, we have generated net proceeds of \$2.8 million under this agreement on sales of 895,000 shares of our common stock.
+As of June 30, 2013, the Company had completed sales to Macquarie totaling 1,770,971 shares of common stock at prices ranging from \$2.44 to \$4.10 per share, generating gross proceeds of \$5.6 million.

-Common Stock Purchase Agreement
+Securities Purchase Agreement